 Here, we explain what to do after an accident at work.
 These steps will all aid in preparation for making a claim and make sure you have fulfilled all of your legal obligations.

 - Fill in the accident at work form.
 You must make sure the incident has been entered into the company accident book.
 This is an official record, one that is checked by the Health & Safety Executive regularly.

 - Ensure that you have your injuries treated at the hospital.
 This not only makes sure that you get the treatment you need; it also leaves an official record of the injuries and the accident that caused them.

 Steps like these will make it simpler for you to make your claim.
 Accident Claims UK can help you with this.
-Contact one of our claim advisors on the number at the end of the page today; they will be able to help you to start your claim right away.
+Contact one of our claim advisors on the number at the end of the page today; they will be able to help you to start your injured by another employee claim right away.

 What Steps Do Employers Need To Take To Make This Type Of Claim?

 An employer is expected to proactively monitor the Health & Safety practices of its workforce.
-Sufficient training and supervision must be provided to ensure that each and every employee is capable of performing their job in a safe manner, not only for themselves but for their co-workers and also members of the public.
+Sufficient training and supervision must be provided to ensure that every employee is capable of performing their job safely, not only for themselves but for their co-workers and also members of the public.

 This is a legal obligation and one that is policed by the Health & Safety Executive in the form of regular inspections and evaluations.
 Failure to meet safety standards could result in some form of fine, restriction in operation, loss of trading licence, etc.